Epigenetic Control of Genome Function in Brain Development and Disease

 We are interested in understanding the epigenetic mechanisms that integrate environmental factors with genetic code to govern neural network formation and function in the brain, and how defects in this process may lead to intellectual disability.
 We use a combination of genomic and genetic approaches, together with cellular and behavioral assays in genetically modified mice, to investigate the dynamic changes of the epigenome, the functional interpretation of the epigenome, the molecular basis of adaptive behaviors, and the pathogenic mechanisms of CDKL5 disorder and Rett Syndrome.
 It is our hope to ultimately translate our findings into therapeutic development.

-1) Defining the epigenetic code underlying gene-environment interactions
+1) Understanding the epigenetic memory encoding gene-environment interactions

 The genetic underpinnings of mental health disorders are highly complex, involving multifaceted interactions between risk genes and the environment.
 It is known that environmental factors such as adverse early life events confer significantly greater susceptibility to psychiatric conditions later in life.
 But, the epigenetic mechanisms by which environmental factors interact with genetic programs in the nervous system remain poorly understood.
 We have developed novel genetically modified mice and aim to identify the epigenetic modifications, such as DNA methylation and histone modifications, induced by environmental factors in defined neural circuits and defined populations of neurons.
 We are interested in elucidating the signaling pathways that convert environmental signals to changes in the epigenome and how changes in the epigenome modulate animal behaviors.